iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### A word on performance

+Backpropagation for deep ReLU Networks is so simple and fits dedicated hardware that it is hard to beat even with wiser and more complex tools.
+However, a lot of time is lost in rollbacks whenever a model reachs a bad minima or get stuck in training.
+Convex problems gives some hope into directly solving the problem without any luck involved.

 In complexity terms, the convex formulation with all activations allows algorithm in polynomial time for all parameters but the rank of the data matrix<d-cite key="pilanciNeuralNetworksAre2020"></d-cite>.
-In practice, there is quickly too many patterns to consider them all.
+In practice and with usual datasets, the rank is high and there will be too many patterns to consider them all.

-There has been some work on solving the convex problem quickly<d-cite key="mishkinFastConvexOptimization2022a"></d-cite> by only taking a random subset of activation patterns and by considering the unconstrained version of the problem.
+There has been some work focused on solving the convex problem quickly<d-cite key="mishkinFastConvexOptimization2022a"></d-cite>.
+The first attempt is to take a random subset of activation patterns and using standard convex solvers.
 Current convex solvers(ECOS, ...) are not tailored to problem with many constraints.
-Except in some scenarios, it is hard to beat in speed a simple gradient descent running on GPUs. todo cite https://arxiv.org/pdf/2201.01965.pdf
+There is some hope in considering the unconstrained version of the problem to build an approximation.
+In most deep learning scenarios, it is hard to beat in speed a simple gradient descent running on GPUs. todo cite https://arxiv.org/pdf/2201.01965.pdf

 | Dataset  | Convex | Adam | SGD  | Adagrad |
 |----------|--------|------|------|---------|